 Very strong, particularly when you consider the challenges we faced during the year.
 We continue to deliver double-digit improvement in operating profit, which is in line with our management ambition, and we have now had 28 straight quarters with record-high operating profit quarter-over-quarter as well as a record-high full-year result every year since 2010.
 That is quite impressive.

-“The organic growth for our speciality and semi-speciality solutions continued during 2016 and we have definitely gained market shares.
-We have also identified the drivers for further organic growth and continued our effective cost control with annual productivity improvements.”
+The organic growth for our speciality and semi-speciality solutions continued during 2017 and with 5 percent organic growth we have definitely gained market shares.
+We have also identified how to further that organic growth as well as continued our effective cost control with annual productivity improvements.

 What are your comments on the company's cash flow?